Lori McKenna: Career

-McKenna won another Grammy the next year for Best Country Song for "Humble and Kind" by Tim McGraw.
+The Grammy for Best Country Song in 2016 was awarded to "Humble and Kind" which was written by McKenna and recorded by Tim McGraw.
 McKenna wrote the song as "lullaby, guidebook, and tribute" to her five children.
 The song was named Song of the Year at the 2016 CMA Awards and won favorite country song at the American Music Awards the same year.
 In 2017, "Humble and Kind" was nominated for Song of the Year and Single Record of the Year at the ACM Awards.
 McKenna was named Songwriter of the Year at the ACM's that same year.

 McKenna has received critical acclaim for her album The Bird and the Rifle.
 The album was produced by Dave Cobb and nominated for Best Americana Album at the 59th annual Grammy Awards, and the single "Wreck You" was nominated for Best American Roots Song and Best American Roots Performance.
 McKenna was nominated for the 2017 Americana Music Awards Artist of the Year.
 Her 10th studio album, The Tree, was produced by Dave Cobb and released in summer 2018 through Thirty Tiger Records.

-In 2015, McKenna was signed to a management and publishing deal with Creative Nation, a Nashville-based company owned and operated by songwriter Luke Laird and his wife Beth.
+Creative Nation, a Nashville-based company owned and operated by songwriter Luke Laird and his wife Beth, signed McKenna to a management and publishing deal in 2015.
 On September 25, 2018, McKenna signed a publishing deal with Creative Nation for a three-year deal.
 In 2020, McKenna released her eleventh album, The Balladeer, through CN Records and Thirty Tigers.
 Music critic Robert Christgau hailed it as "the most consistently top-notch album of her late-blooming career".

-In 2020, McKenna co-wrote "A Beautiful Noise" with 7 other female writers - Alicia Keys, Brandi Carlile, Brandy Clark, Hillary Lindsey, Ruby Amanfu, Hailey Whitters and Linda Perry - and the song was performed by Alicia Keys and Brandi Carlile with the purpose of inspiring American voters to vote in the 2020 Presidential Election.

-In 2021, singer-songwriter Taylor Swift released her second re-recorded album Red (Taylor's Version), including a song called "I Bet You Think About Me" featuring Chris Stapleton.
+"A Beautiful Noise" is a 2020 song collaboration by McKenna with 7 other female writers - Alicia Keys, Brandi Carlile, Brandy Clark, Hillary Lindsey, Ruby Amanfu, Hailey Whitters and Linda Perry.
+Performed by Alicia Keys and Brandi Carlile, the song was produced with the purpose of inspiring American voters to vote in the 2020 Presidential Election.
+Singer-songwriter Taylor Swift released her second re-recorded album Red (Taylor's Version) in 2021, including a song called "I Bet You Think About Me" featuring Chris Stapleton.
 The song was written by Swift and McKenna in 2011.